mickfuzz/phd4/_posts/thesis_chapters/2024-3-7-Discussion-Conclusion.md

         -   [Learning Dimensions Map](#learning-dimensions-map)
         -   [The potential of learning and navigational maps](#the-potential-of-learning-and-navigational-maps)
+        -   [Commentary / Discussion on Learning
+            Dimensions](#commentary-discussion-on-learning-dimensions)
+        -   [CT as a practical skill or a more abstract concept.](#ct-as-a-practical-skill-or-a-more-abstract-concept.)
+        -   [It's fun but are they
+            learning](#its-fun-but-are-they-learning)
+        -   [Discussion on UMC and PRIMM in relation to use of 3M model (Practitioner focus)](#discussion-on-umc-and-primm-in-relation-to-use-of-3m-model-practitioner-focus)
     -   [Synthesising the characteristics and potential of the 3M pedagogy](#synthesising-the-characteristics-and-potential-of-the-3m-pedagogy)
         -   [3M through the lens of